Eliza, Lady Darling: Early life

-She was the daughter of Lieut.-Col. John Demaresq, son of John Demaresq (born c.1732) and his wife Rachel Bandinel, and his wife Ann Jones.
-Her birth name was Elizabeth, and she was born the fourth of six children, at West Bromwich.
+She was the daughter of Lieut.-Col. John Dumaresq, son of John Dumaresq (born c.1732) and his wife Rachel Bandinel, and his wife Ann Jones.
+Her birth name was Elizabeth, and she was born the fourth of six children, at West Bromwich, Staffordshire.
 Her father died in 1804.

 Eliza's widowed mother Ann was a devout philanthropist, and lived in Cheltenham.
 Eliza was influenced by Hannah More and Sarah Trimmer.

 On 13 October 1817, Ralph Darling married the 19-year-old Elizabeth Dumaresq.
 The marriage was a happy one.
 Of ten children, four daughters and three sons survived to adulthood.

 In Australia

 Ralph Darling in 1825 brought three of Eliza's brothers with him to Australia: Henry and William John to New South Wales, and Edward who stopped off on Van Diemen's Land.

 From Australia, Eliza consulted the penal reformer Elizabeth Fry, with reference in particular to female convicts.
 She was involved in the establishment of the Female School of Industry at Parramatta.
 She also was responsible for the first friendly society in New South Wales, "'The Female Friendly Society of the Town of Sydney" of 1826.

 Ralph and Eliza Darling both set store by the moral and religious instruction of women.
-Eliza headed the committee, including also the wife Elizabeth née Barclay (1769–1847) and five of the daughters of Alexander Macleay, Fanny being Secretary and Christiana Treasurer, that in 1826 set up the Female School.
+Eliza headed the committee, including also the wife Elizabeth née Barclay (1769–1847) and five of the daughters of Alexander Macleay, Fanny being Secretary and Christiana Treasurer, that in 1826 set up the Female School of Industry.
 Following Fry's ideas, she arranged there domestic training for women who were prisoners.
 The model for the School was the Cheltenham School of Industry, one of a number of such institutions that were promoted by More, Trimmer and Catherine Cappe.
 It lasted until 1926, with moves to Darlinghurst and then Petersham, operating as a primary school for girls destined for domestic service.

 An artist, Eliza made topographical drawings and watercolours, and contributed designs for public buildings.
 The Darlings entertained James Stirling in Sydney.
 In return, Stirling named Mount Eliza for her, after he had climbed it with Charles Fraser and Frederick Garling Jr. on his 1827 expedition in Western Australia.

 William John Dumaresq married in 1830 Christiana Susan Macleay, Alexander Macleay's second daughter, at Sydney.
 They had an estate named St Aubins (alluding to the Dumaresq family heritage from Jersey) of two land grants near Scone.
 Over time it expanded to around 13,000 acres.
 Henry Dumaresq developed an estate on a similar scale, St Heliers, near Muswellbrook.
 He had married in England in 1827 Elizabeth Sophia Butler-Danvers, half-sister to the 5th Earl of Lanesborough.